Magic lantern shows

 There are a few people in the world who present authentic magic lantern shows on a professional or amateur basis.
 A well-presented performance can be a thing of beauty and wonder and should be magical, with the audience being amused, surprised, thrilled and perhaps moved to tears by a Victorian ballad or melodrama.

-After decades of working as a professional lanternist with academia, museums, festivals, theatres, TV companies and special interest groups, I now present magic lantern shows just a few times each year.
+After decades of working as a professional lanternist with academia, museums, festivals, theatres, TV companies and special interest groups, I now present magic lantern shows just a few times each year, either as a ‘magic lantern experience’ or on specific subjects such as the First World War.
 If you are organising an event that would benefit from a live, authentic magic lantern show, please contact me.
 Alternatively, the Magic Lantern Society has a list on its website of members who give lantern shows in the UK and beyond.

 Talks and seminars